bmoses00/shell/README.md

 * ~~Bugs~~ Features (cont'd):
 	* Putting two ;'s next to each other will stop the parser (for user's own good)
 	* Putting multiples spaces after a command will error
+	* Double redirecting with a non-existant INPUT file might explode your pc ("will create the output file like a good boi")

 Files & Function Headers: <br>
 parse.c <br>